Craft Garden: Landscape of Japanese Art

 Exhibition opens Thursday, May 15, 2025

-Ippodo Gallery is pleased to present Craft Garden: Landscape of Japanese Art featuring seventeen living artists who envision the philosophy of the Japanese garden in ceramics, lacquer, bamboo & plant fibers, glass, metal, wood, and painting on view from May 15 to June 28, 2025.
+Ippodo Gallery is pleased to present Craft Garden: Landscape of Japanese Art featuring around twenty living artists who envision the philosophy of the Japanese garden in ceramics, lacquer, bamboo & plant fibers, glass, metal, wood, and painting on view from May 15 to June 28, 2025.

 The garden is a place to discover the fundamental attitude of coexistence between nature and humans that has come to define the resilient yet harmonious Japanese lifestyle.